 Some things to actually consider: How much will you cut down?
 By when?
 Have you done this before?
 If so, how’d you do?
 Do you have people you can tell your resolution to and/or report to?
 Will they be supportive?
 How can you make the journey an enjoyable choice versus a self-assigned punishment?

 Goal-setting can help change that too-broad-based resolution thingie into something more attainable.
 How to do this?
 As coined in the early 1980’s, make it SMART: specific, measurable, achievable, relevant, and time-bound.

-Jen A. Miller‘s New York Times article offers details about how to do this.
+A New York Times article by Tim Herrera offers Jen A. Miller‘s suggestions about how to do this.
 Excerpts follow:

 - Specific.
 “Your resolution should be absolutely clear…”

 - Measurable.
 And, “Logging progress into a journal or making notes on your phone or in an app designed to help you track behaviors can reinforce the progress, no matter what your resolution may be.”